bmahe/Genetics4J/README.md

 # Features

 * Configurable and user friendly
+* Genetic Algorithms
-* Strongly typed genetic programming
+* Strongly Typed Genetic Programming
 * Multi-Objective Optimization support with algorithms such as NSGA2
 * Multithreaded implementation for faster execution
 * Clear separation between the problem definition and its execution model